-- Graduate Record Examination (GRE).
-Applicants with a bachelor's or advanced degree from an accredited college/university where English is the language of instruction must submit either the GRE or GMAT.
-The one exception to this rule is for Georgetown MSFS/JD applicants, who may submit the LSAT in lieu of the GRE or GMAT.
+- Graduate Record Examination (GRE) (Recommended but not required.)
+Applicants with a bachelor's or advanced degree from an accredited college/university where English is the language of instruction may submit either the GRE or GMAT.
+This is strongly recommended but not required.
+If scores are not submitted, the application will be evaluated based on the other application materials received.
+Dual Georgetown MSFS/JD applicants may submit the LSAT in lieu of the GRE or GMAT.
 GRE tests are administered during the year at many locations around the United States and the world.
 Applicants should take the test no later than mid-December, to ensure that results reach the Graduate School by the January admission deadline.
 Computerized tests must be taken BEFORE the January admission deadline.
 For additional information about the GRE and GMAT, write or visit:

 Graduate Record Exam (GRE)